 To begin the comparison, let’s start with a simple table, then we will delve deeper into the defining categories of these red dot sights and which one comes out on top.

 Aimpoint and EOTech are undoubtedly the top names in gun sight production and are both highly respectable brands.
 Let’s take a look at why.

-Aimpoint made their name by getting in there first back in 1974 and hold the title to having produced the first electronic red dot optic.
+Aimpoint made their name by getting in there first back in 1974 and hold the title to having produced the first electronic red dot optic (see our recommendation for best red dot sight).
 Over the 40 years following, they have worked closely with all types of users to ensure the most up to date experience and have become a solid favorite among many shooters.
 Aimpoint are unparalleled in ruggedness, durability and simplicity.

 EOTech on the other hand is part of the larger organisation, L-3, which produces a range of US military equipment, maintaining a market among both civilians and the forces.
 Though it started independently in 1972, EOTech now produces holographic sights, lasers, illuminators and thermal imaging equipment as a branch of L-3.

 The key difference between the two brands lies in the type of display they produce; red dot vs holographic weapon sight.
 EOTech uses a holographic weapon sight system, which they claim to be a superior to a red dot due to newer technology and use of the finest red dot available (1 MOA) combined with a 68 MOA circle for ultimate speed and accuracy in target acquisition.
 However some still swear by the simplicity of the 2 MOA red dot used by Aimpoint, despite a minimal reduction of accuracy.
 If the extra degree of accuracy is important to you then EOTech is your precision shooting winner, but Aimpoint wins on other categories, as you will see.